 With just four ingredients, it's a very simple recipe that can come together very quickly if you need it to (or if you want to dial down the basil for younger taste buds, for instance).
 Just skip step 2 below, and jump ahead to step 3.

 For a really pronounced herbal note, though, infusing the fresh cream overnight is key.
 Other than an extra 12-24 hours, it's still the easiest chocolate-basil ganache, and a must do before summer's end.

-- First, wash and chiffonade basil, or slice into fine ribbons.
-(An easy method for this technique is to stack 5-6 leaves into a neat pile, roll up lengthwise, and slice down the roll for uniform strips.
+First, wash and chiffonade basil, or slice into fine ribbons.
+(An easy method for this technique is to stack 5-6 leaves into a neat pile, roll up lengthwise, and slice down the roll for uniform strips.)

-Strain hot basil cream through a fine mesh sieve into chocolate and stir to combine until the chocolate is fully melted and ganache is silky smooth.
+Strain hot basil cream through a fine mesh sieve into chocolate and whisk to combine until the chocolate is fully melted and ganache is silky smooth.